 A defective design occurs when the actual design of the product is defective.
 If the design error is not caught in time, it may affect all the products created.
 In this case, the company that designed the product may be responsible for your damages and injuries.

 A manufacturing defect occurs when the actual product is being created.
 Because the defect is not design-related, it might only affect a few products, which can be recalled and replaced.

-Warning label defects occur when a label fails to warn consumers that a product has the ability to be hazardous if proper precautions are not taken.
-The warning label must be clearly visible to the user of the product.
-If the warning label is not visible, this may be considered a failure to warn defect.
+Warning label defects occur when a label fails to warn consumers that a product can be hazardous if proper precautions are not taken.
+The warning label must be clearly visible to the product’s user.
+If the warning label is not visible, this may be considered a failure to warn a defect.